OpenEvalProject/evals/manuscripts/elife-59683/v2/manuscript.md

 After period analysis, BioDare2’s amplification and baseline detrending and normalisation to the mean were applied to the timeseries.
 The detrended and normalised timeseries were exported from BioDare2 and plotted in R (Figure 5B top).
 Traces were smoothed with a 20-data point (~ 198 min) rolling average and were artificially spread over the Y axis so they would not overlap.

-## scn1lab stable knockout line
+### scn1lab stable knockout line

 The scn1labΔ44 stable knockout line was generated using zinc-finger nucleases (ZFNs).
 A CompoZr ZFN was designed by Sigma-Aldrich to target exon 4 of scn1lab.
 CompoZr ZFN contained a DNA-binding domain and an obligate-heterodimer Fok1 nuclease domain, engineered for improved specificity (Miller et al., 2007).
 Activity of ZFN pairs as determined by the yeast MEL-1 reporter assay (Doyon et al., 2008) was 113.6%.
 ZFNs were prepared and used as previously described (Hoffman et al., 2016).
 We confirmed by Sanger sequencing the presence of a 44-nucleotide deletion in scn1lab exon 4 (chr6:10,299,906–10,299,949) and two SNPs: T>A at chr6:10,299,903 and T>C at chr6:10,299,904 (danRer11).
 The deletion includes the intron/exon four boundary.

 ZFNs binding sequences and sequences of the PCR primers used for sequencing and genotyping are provided in Supplementary file 1.

-## Behavioural video tracking
+### Behavioural video tracking

 For the F0 scn1lab knockout experiments (Figure 6 and Figure 6—figure supplement 1), wild-type embryos from two separate clutches were injected at the single-cell stage with RNPs targeting scn1lab.
 At 5 dpf, individual larvae were transferred to the wells of clear 96-square well plates (Whatman).
 To avoid any potential localisation bias during the tracking, conditions were alternated between columns of the 96-well plates.
 The plates were placed into two ZebraBoxes (ViewPoint Behavior Technology).
 From each well we recorded the number of pixels that changed intensity between successive frames.
 This metric, which we term Δ pixels, describes each animal’s behaviour over time as a sequence of zeros and positive values, denoting if the larva was still or moving.
 Tracking was performed at 25 frames per second on a 14 hr:10 hr light:dark cycle with the following ViewPoint parameters: detection sensitivity = 20, burst = 100, freezing = 3.
 Larvae were tracked for around 65 hr, generating sequences of roughly 5,850,000 Δ pixel values per animal.
 The day light level was calibrated at 125 μW with a Macam PM203 Optical Power Meter set at 555 nm.
 Evaporated water was replaced both mornings shortly after 9 am.
 At the end of the tracking, any larva unresponsive to a light touch with a P10 tip was excluded from subsequent analysis.

 For the scn1lab stable knockout line experiment (Figure 6A), larvae were the progeny of a scn1lab+/Δ44 (heterozygous) incross.
 Behavioural tracking was performed as above, with the following amendments: the experiment started at 4 dpf; recording was performed at 15 frames per second; evaporated water was replaced both days around 2 pm, which created an artefactual drop followed by a peak in activity (Figure 6A).

-## Behavioural data analysis
+### Behavioural data analysis

 Behavioural data were processed and analysed as previously described (Ghosh and Rihel, 2020).
 In brief, the raw file generated by the ZebraLab software (ViewPoint Behavior Technology) was exported into thousands of xls files each containing 50,000 rows of data.
 These files, together with a metadata file labelling each well with a condition, were input to the MatLab scripts Vp_Extract.m and Vp_Analyse.m (included in the GitHub and Zenodo repositories).
 To visualise larval activity over time, we summed Δ pixel changes into one-second bins and plotted the mean and standard error of the mean across larvae, smoothed with a 15-min rolling average.
 We considered the first day and night as a habituation period, and cropped these from all timeseries.
 For the scn1lab stable knockout line, the traces start at 9 am (lights on, ZT0) of 5 dpf (Figure 6A).
 For the scn1lab F0 knockout experiments, the traces start at 9 am of 6 dpf (Figure 6A and Figure 6—figure supplement 1).
 To quantify differences in behaviour between genotypes, we extracted 10 day and night behavioural parameters per larva: (1) active bout length (seconds); (2) active bout mean (Δ pixels); (3) active bout standard deviation (Δ pixels); (4) active bout total (Δ pixels); (5) active bout minimum (Δ pixels); (6) active bout maximum (Δ pixels); (7) number of active bouts; (8) total time active (%); (9) total activity (Δ pixels); and (10) inactive bout length (seconds).
 To compare F0 and stable line scn1lab mutant behaviour, we calculated the deviation (Z-score) of each mutant from their wild-type siblings across all parameters.
 We term these vectors behavioural fingerprints.
 We compared fingerprints across groups using both Pearson correlation and the Euclidean distance between each larva and its mean wild-type sibling fingerprint (Figure 6A).
 The statistical test used to compare effect sizes is a Z-test used for comparing two studies in meta-analysis (Borenstein et al., 2009).
-As a control, in the stable knockout experiment, the effect size between wild types and heterozygotes (Cohen’s d = 0.28) was significantly different (p = 0.04) than the effect size between wild types and homozygotes (Cohen’s d = 1.57).
+As a control, in the stable knockout experiment, the effect size between wild types and heterozygotes (Cohen’s $d$ = 0.28) was significantly different (p = 0.04) than the effect size between wild types and homozygotes (Cohen’s $d$ = 1.57).

-## Sample size simulations
+### Sample size simulations

 This refers to Figure 7B.
 For trpa1b, each larva’s response to mustard oil was first summarised as the difference between the total activity (sum of Δ pixels/frame) during the first 3 min of exposure to mustard oil and the total activity during the 3 min just before switching the plates.
 Upon inspection of the density plots of these delta values, 3 trpa1b F0 animals that responded like scrambled controls and 1 scrambled control that did not respond to mustard oil (Figure 5A) were excluded to fit idealised normal distributions.
 For csnk1db, the values were the individual period lengths of the larvae treated with DMSO (scrambled + DMSO and csnk1db F0 + DMSO).
 The means and standard deviations of the resulting scrambled and knockout groups were used to fit normal distributions.
 At each simulation, 100 F0 knockout and 100 scrambled larvae were simulated.
 At the first simulation, the 100 values (delta activity or period lengths) of the F0 knockout group were randomly sampled from the scrambled normal distribution, simulating an experiment where all F0 eggs were missed during injections and are thus wild types (0% success rate).
 At the second simulation, 99 values of the F0 knockout group were randomly sampled from the scrambled normal distribution and 1 value was randomly sampled from the knockout normal distribution, simulating a 1% success rate at injections.
 As simulations progressed, more knockout larvae were gradually added to the F0 group, simulating improving success rates at injections.
 The simulations ended at the 101th iteration, where the 100 delta values of the F0 knockout group are sampled from the knockout distribution, simulating an ideal experiment where all the larvae in the F0 knockout group are biallelic knockouts (100% success rate).
 In all the 101 simulations, the data of the scrambled group were sampled every time from the scrambled distribution.
-At each simulation, Cohen’s d effect size was calculated then used to compute the minimum sample size for detection at 0.05 significance level and 0.8 statistical power.
+At each simulation, Cohen’s $d$ effect size was calculated then used to compute the minimum sample size for detection at 0.05 significance level and 0.8 statistical power.
 As simulations progressed, the F0 knockout and scrambled data gradually had less overlap, hence increasing effect size and decreasing the minimum sample size needed to detect the phenotype.
 The 101 simulations were iterated 10 times to produce error bars.

-## Pictures
+### Pictures

 Pictures of embryos in Figure 1C,D,H,I; Figure 4A,B; Figure 6A; Figure 1—figure supplement 1 were taken with an Olympus MVX10 microscope connected to a computer with the software cellSens (Olympus).
 A black outline was added around the embryos in Figure 4A,B.

 Pictures of slc24a5 F0 adults (Figure 1G) were taken with a Canon 650D with a Sigma 30 mm f/1.4 DC HSM lens.

-## Statistics
+### Statistics

 Threshold for statistical significance was 0.05.
 In figures, ns refers to p > 0.05, * to p ≤ 0.05, ** to p ≤ 0.01, *** to p ≤ 0.001.
 In text, data distributions are reported as mean ± standard deviation, unless stated otherwise.